 What information is available regarding rating scales in HD and their evaluation?

 The National Institute of Neurological Disorders and Stroke (NINDS) provides a list of many of the HD rating scales.
-Also, the Movement Disorder Society Committee on Rating Scale Development has evaluated 27 HD rating scales to measure behavioral systems and provides recommendations, as well as a list of approved and recommended rating scales for movement disorders.
+Also, the Movement Disorder Society Committee on Rating Scale Development has evaluated 27 HD rating scales to measure behavioral systems and provides recommendations.

 What will be the outcome of your current rating scale evaluations?

 CHDI and colleagues are currently evaluating the assessments used in Enroll-HD to determine whether there are floor and ceiling effects, whether they adequately cover all stages of HD progression, and to test the validity of these assessments in HD gene expansion carriers.
 Subsequently, development and/or adoption of alternative assessments may be considered.

 When will the FuRST 2.0 be available to the HD research community?